 Chinoiserie — this means “made in the Chinese style”.
 Chinoiserie primarily describes European furniture and decorative arts from the mid 18th century onward, imitating Chinese and Japanese designs.

-Edwardian style — although Edwardian period was short, lasting between 1901 and 1910, it oversaw two major styles — Arts and Crafts and Art Nouveau.
+Edwardian style — although the Edwardian period was short, lasting between 1901 and 1910, it oversaw two major styles — Arts and Crafts and Art Nouveau.
 Traditionally, most Edwardian items, including furniture and homewares, are elegant both in design and in decoration, well constructed and very functional.
 Good and tasteful design was much admired.
 So it is easy to see why Edwardian period products are still popular.

 Egyptian Revival — step into the time of fabulous archaeological discoveries in Egypt.
 This style had been fashionable on and off for more than 100 years, mainly in decorative arts.
 It used elements inspired by the ancient Egyptian culture.
-First it started around the 1800s with the campaigns of Napoleon Bonaparte in Egypt, and culminated with the discovery of fabulous treasures of king Tut in 1922.
+It started around the 1800s with the campaigns of Napoleon Bonaparte in Egypt, and culminated with the discovery of the fabulous treasures of king Tut in 1922.
 The most popular decorative elements used in Egyptian Revival are lotus flowers, plants and papyrus columns, as well as sphinxes, pharaoh masks and animals.
 Some items, furniture for example, were completely copied from ancient Egypt.

 Famille Noir — Chinese black decorated porcelain.
 It is part of a group of ceramics decorated with enamel colours where black is the predominant palette.
 Famille Noire was a popular export ware from China to the West.